1995–96 Atlanta Hawks season: Regular season

 During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Henderson was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team.
-Wilkens reached a significant milestone, becoming the first NBA coach ever to reach 1,000 victories, after a 74–68 home win against his former team, the Cleveland Cavaliers on March 1, 1996; Wilkens also finished in sixth place in Coach of the Year voting.
+One notable highlight of the regular season occurred on March 1, 1996, when Wilkens reached a significant milestone, becoming the first NBA coach ever to reach 1,000 victories, as the Hawks defeated his former team, the Cleveland Cavaliers, 74–68 at home at the Omni Coliseum.
+Wilkens also finished in sixth place in Coach of the Year voting.